xpipe-io/xpipe/beacon/README.md

 The X-Pipe beacon component is responsible for handling all communications between the X-Pipe daemon and the various programming language APIs and the CLI.
 It provides an API that supports all kinds of different operations.
-The underlying inter-process communication is realized through TCP sockets on port `21721`.
+The underlying inter-process communication is realized through TCP sockets on default port `21721`.

 The data structures and exchange protocols are specified in the `io.xpipe.beacon.exchange` package.
-Every exchange is initiated from the outside by sending a request message to the daemon.
+Every exchange is initiated from the outside by sending a request message to the X-Pipe daemon.
 The daemon then always sends a response message.

 The header information of a message is formatted in the json format.